Let your AI agents run

 Configure

-Write rules in YAML - what to block, what needs approval, what to rate-limit.
+Write rules in YAML — what to block, what to rate-limit, what it can spend.

 # helio.yaml